-Like every other good entry in the series, in Monster Hunter Rise a lot of your activities outside smashing gigantic beasties in the head will involve crafting.
+Monster Hunter Rise has arrived on PC, and like every other good entry in the series a lot of your activities outside smashing gigantic beasties in the head will involve crafting.

 However, this involves quite a bit of effort outside of the usual gameplay loop of picking a quest and cracking a monster’s skull in.
 That’s why we’ve assembled our handy-dandy guide to crafting and gathering in Monster Hunter Rise, so you’ll no longer be intimidated by its complex menus, and huge amount of options.